This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Unlike other jurisdictions, access to infrastructure plays an important role in Australia’s economy and occupies a significant portion of the resources of the ACCC and State regulators in Western Australia, Queensland, New South Wales and Victoria.

-In January 2011, the scope of Australia’s consumer protection provisions was expanded.
-The enhanced legislation is backed by substantial penalties for breaches and additional enforcement powers for the ACCC (including powers to issue substantiation notices, infringement notices and public warning notices).
+Australia’s consumer protection provisions are backed by substantial penalties for breaches and additional enforcement powers for the ACCC (including powers to issue substantiation notices, infringement notices and public warning notices).

 Australia’s consumer protection regime extends to: